Twas the Scots Who Built This Country!

 They do it in the comfort of buildings made by Scots.

-In every corporation, they've always saved the spots
+In every corporation, they've always saved a spot

 With great big hairy knees.